 While this is a downward trend, there is still a significant increase in the number of traffic accidents, injuries, and deaths over just a few years ago.
 However, more people are on the roads and traveling to the Sunshine State.
 For more information contact a Fort Myers car accident lawyer.

-A Closer Look at Florida Traffic Fatalities 2019 & Florida Traffic Car Accident Statistics in 2018
+A Closer Look at Florida Traffic Accidents Fatalities

 Not all traffic accidents involve only passenger vehicles.
-Luckily, the number of truck and commercial vehicle accidents and the number of car versus pedestrian and car versus bicycle accidents also decreased in 2018.
-Unfortunately, though, there were more fatalities of pedestrians and cyclists in 2018 over the previous year.
+Luckily, the number of truck and commercial vehicle accidents and the number of car versus pedestrian, and car versus bicycle accidents also decreased in 2018.
+Unfortunately, though, there were more fatalities of pedestrians and cyclists in 2018 than the previous year.

 While many car accidents in West Palm Beach, Florida are simple fender benders, many others involve injuries and even fatalities.
 By understanding the Florida car accident statistics for bad car accident deaths, it may be possible to prevent future accidents.
 Here is a breakdown of the 2018 statistics by county in our service area: